Mapping the landscape of data for public good

 Looking at the frameworks for of open data publication, data sharing and closed data in each county.

 Every measurement backed with qualitative evidence and links.

 Building on the Open Data Barometer, but going beyond

 The first edition of the Global Data Barometer will provide a set of Open Data Barometer comparable indicators, allowing countries to benchmark their open data process from 2013 to today.

 But the Global Data Barometer is much broader – looking at data collaboratives, use of algorithms, and the evolving landscape of data and development.

 An open & collaborative process

-We will be consulting on the study framework, building on prior work, and developing an advisory board to oversee the study, with the goal of publishing the first edition in late 2020/early 2021.
+We will be consulting on the study framework, building on prior work, and developing an advisory board to oversee the study, with the goal of publishing the first edition in the second half of 2021.